Marion34-dev/Bank/README.md

 Statement           transactions           printStatement()             @String
 ```

-Test 5: Testing that the printStatement() method is being called <br>
+Test 10: Testing that the printStatement() static method is being called <br>
 Expecting it to have been called once

+Test 11: Testing that the printStatement() static method should print the statement <br>
+Expecting the header to have been logged on the console